 Go to bed at the same time and get up at the same time—every day (including weekends).
 Having a day every now and then when your schedule is disrupted won’t be the end of the world, but the more you can stick to a schedule, the better your sleep is likely to be.

 Avoid large meals right before bed.
 Give your body at least a few hours to digest your food before calling it a night.
+(If you do intermittent fasting, you're already on the right track!)

 On the flip side, don’t go to bed hungry.
 Eat something small, like crackers or toast, if you need a bit more sustenance before going to sleep.